Ebikes VS Mopeds

 Insurance is always an excellent idea, but it's not mandatory to cover your new electric bike if you don’t wish to pay.
 That said, you may still want to consider it if you want to protect yourself against robbery.
 Like any other bike, they can be subjected to robbery if you don't have a proper ebike lock or if you forget to take your removable battery with you.
 Read our blog on ebike insurance to help you decide if it is right for you.

 Safety is always important when riding a conventional bicycle and riding an ebike is no different.
-While it may not be the law in some states, we always recommend and encourage everyone to wear a helmet when riding an ebike.
+While it may not be the law in some states, we always recommend and encourage everyone to wear helmets when riding an ebike.
 Check your local state laws to know more about bike helmet laws.

 While bike parking is not as popular as car parking, most places do have a place to keep your electric bicycle safe.
 Compactness is where ebikes really shine, and there are several foldable ebike versions that can fit comfortably in car trunks and cramped apartments.

 As you get from your name, an ebike is powered by electricity, and it usually costs between $0.03 and $0.05 on average to get it fully charged with an average battery life lasting for around 20 to 40 miles depending on how you ride.

 Like every other vehicle, electric bikes need regular maintenance to keep things secure and functional.
 There still is a silver lining—your estimated expenses come to roughly $75 per year, which is relatively affordable.
 To learn more about ebike maintenance and what that entails, check out our ebike maintenance schedule and guide.